Town Motto for Deal, Kent:

 To assist with social distancing, Deal High Street will be closed to traffic between Stanhope Road and Union Road between 10am and 2pm, on Saturdays.
 The Saturday market is also taking additional measures.
 Click here for more information on Deal markets.

 Deal has a quarter mile long pier that gives great views along the historic beachfront.
-The pier head restaurant, Deal Pier Kitchen, is now open focused on fresh, organic, local ingredients.
+The pier head restaurant, Deal Pier Kitchen, is focused on fresh, organic, local ingredients.
 It has a timber and glass construction with fantastic views.

 Deal in Kent came first in the Telegraph’s ’10 top spots to lay your beach towel’.
 Deal was praised for being ‘the genuine Georgian article, with blustery promenade and winding streets.’

 Deal was also recommended in The Times ‘Where to Cycle by the Sea’ feature.
 The 7 mile route from Deal to Ringwould was described as ‘short and sweet’ with ‘a bit of everything’.

 Other accolades include making it into The Sunday Times’ Best Places to Live, The Times’ ‘top 30 places to live by the sea’ and being named as a top ‘hipster holiday’ destination for Londoners’ by the London Evening Standard.
 The Solar Centre named Deal the greatest seaside town in the UK.

 If you fancy a meal there are many pubs to suit all tastes from traditional to modern as well as restaurants offering English, French, Thai, Chinese and Indian cuisine.
 There is also a wide range of cafes and bistros plus plenty of sandwich bars and fast food takeaways in the Deal, Kent, CT14 area.

 Deal also has a great range of speciality food shops including several great delicatessens, bakeries, an excellent fishmonger, a seafront shellfish stall and an Italian patisserie.

 Take a look at the many hotels, B&Bs and holiday cottages available in Deal.